 A photo warms up a setting that some students experience as sterile and cold.

-A profile picture can also be added as your email avatar.
+And you can also use your profile picture can as your email avatar.

-That’s a consistent reminder that your students are talking to a real live person who cares about their progress.
+When your photo appears with every email you send, you remind your students that they’re talking to a real live person who cares about their progress.

 When you include these elements in your profile, you increase student engagement.
 You demonstrate that you’re a flesh and blood professional who deserves their respect.